IoSylar/EmotionSentimentAnalysis/README.md

 ![Screenshot](images/ToneAnalyzer.PNG)

 - The training set was then used to fine-tune BERT on Google Colab.
-In this case, a binary classification of 0 or 1 was implemented for each emotion.
+In this case, a binary classification was implemented for each emotion.